fishawack/core/README.md

 * Pdf generation overhauled to allow multiple sizes and multiple browsers

 ### 4.2.4
-* Bumped `grunt-svg-sprite` as it suddenly started throwin an error
+* Bumped `grunt-svg-sprite` as it suddenly started throwin an error `Cannot read property 'distribute' of undefined`

 ### 4.2.3
 * Fixed lftp bug that occurred when running content pulls on linux machines